jonfanlab/Metagrating-Topology-Optimization/README.md

 for polIter = 1:NumPol
 ```
 can be replaced with `parfor` loops instead.
 Note that only one of the two loops may be parallelized at a time.
+### Checkpointing
+Checkpointing saves the state of the optimization and allows the user to stop and start the optimization without losing progress.
+This behavior is desirable when running shared computing resources where jobs may be preempted without warning.

+To enable checkpointing, set `OptParm.Checkpoint.Enable = true` and define a checkpoint file location with `OptParm.Checkpoint.File`.
+Then, throughout the optimization, the entire optimization state will be saved every few iterations with a frequency defined by `OptParm.Checkpoint.Frequency`.

+When restarting a checkpointed optimization, the optimization will attempt to load the file at `OptParm.Checkpoint.File` if it exists, and continue, otherwise the optimization will start from the beginning again.

+Warning: Checkpointing may fail if the optimization is terminated while writing to the checkpoint file.